 Developing your own stretching routine, walking outdoors, warm water exercises and Tai Chi, which can even be done in a sitting position, all are easily approached, even if you have been less active for many years.
-We help a lot of folks get into yoga as beginners, and in some cases, that helps with pain and even gets them limber enough to consider more vigorous exercise, over time.
+We help a lot of folks get into mind-body exercise as beginners, and in some cases, that helps with pain and even gets them limber enough to consider more vigorous exercise, over time.

 You and I both know that many medical studies show the proof: the numerous benefits of exercise can fight a host of different symptoms, including pain.

 The last items I'll mention focus on the stress that everyone faces in this busy age in which we live.
 Stress can make chronic pain worse and it could be at the root of a new ache or tenderness you're feeling, and that's why I encourage many of my patients to consider massage therapy as well as essential oils.
 Both offer refuge from stress and maybe considered as additional tools in the fight against paint.

 Massage therapy is not just a luxury; it is a medical tool with research backing just how effective it can be.
 I have had a number of patients who gave massage therapy a try and found it to be among the most significant tools to fight the pain they felt.
 It just works.

 Essential oils do as well, because when you work with our trained staff, we can find a combination of these relaxing scents that allow your body to do the work necessary to ease that pain and make your life's quality improve.
 There are a number of combinations, and we'd be happy to help you figure out how they can significantly improve how you feel and most importantly, decrease pain.